Skip to Content

 Everyone in my family loves this bread.

-One time my aunt TRIPLED the recipe, and I still had to make more for Easter brunch because everyone was eating it up.
+One time my aunt TRIPLED the recipe, and still had to make more for Easter brunch because everyone was eating it up.

 I hope you’re proud, Nana.
 Love you.